Eskom: 2017 corruption scandal

+2019 Deloitte consulting lawsuit

+In October 2019, Eskom's chairman Jabu Mabuza filed a court affidavit at the Johannesburg High Court to recover R207 million in consulting fees from the consulting firm Deloitte.
+The affidavit alleged that Eskom executives had improperly awarded two consulting contracts to the consulting firm Deloitte.
+According to Eskom, in one contract awarded to Deloitte, Deloitte proposed a fee of R88.8-million while the competing bids from other firms were for R14.6-million and R13.3-million.
+In the other contract, Deloitte's bid was R79.1-million, while the other bids were for R16-million and R9.1-million.

+In March 2020, Deloitte agreed to pay back R150 million of the R207 million sought by Eskom.
+However, in a joint statement, it denied being part of any corruption, and that they acknowledged that there were technical irregularities in the process of awarding the contracts.

+In April 2020, Deloitte told AmaBhungane that the managing director for Deloitte Africa's advisory division Thiru Pillay and the lead consultant on the Eskom contract Shamal Sivasanker had resigned effective 31 March 2020 for their roles in the Eskom event.

+In November 2021, Eskom announced that it had appointed Deloitte as its next external auditor, as its contract with Grant Thornton was expiring at the end of that month.

 2023 de Ruyter interview

-In late February 2023 then Eskom CEO André de Ruyter gave a controversial interview with E.tv during which he stated that Eskom was losing roughly R1 billion (US$ 53.9 million) a month due to theft and corruption.
-De Ruyter attributed this to the presence within Eskom of four criminal syndicates and went on to state that a senior -although unnamed- ANC MP was involved and that government did not have the political will to resolve the situation.
+In late February 2023 then Eskom CEO André de Ruyter gave a controversial interview with E.tv during which he stated that Eskom was losing roughly R1 billion (US$53.9 million) a month due to theft and corruption.
+De Ruyter attributed this to the presence within Eskom of four criminal syndicates and went on to state that a senior - although unnamed - ANC MP was involved and that government did not have the political will to resolve the situation.
 This resulted in de Ruyter's immediate resignation on 22 February 2023 from his position as CEO amidst criticism from the ANC.
 The Daily Maverick quoted an intelligence report that named the four criminal syndicates within Eskom as "the Presidential Cartel, the Mesh-Kings Cartel, the Legendaries Cartel and the Chief Cartel."